LantosBro/lookingglass_caddy/README.md

 4. Currently, the Docker images are not hosted on an image repository, so you'll have to build them yourself with the following command: `docker compose build`.
 5. For production use, change the environment variables inside the `docker-compose.yml` file to the desired values.
 For testing purposes, the default values are fine.
 6. Create and start the containers: `docker compose up -d`.
+7. This repository now ships with a Caddy-based frontend by default.
+The web server listens on port 80 (host network mode).
+The PHP-FPM container listens on 9000.
+Caddy is configured to route PHP requests to `127.0.0.1:9000` with `php_fastcgi`.
-7. Afterward, the Looking Glass should be reachable from your web browser at `http://$your_server_ip/`!
+8. Afterward, the Looking Glass should be reachable from your web browser at `http://$your_server_ip/`!

 ### iPerf3 Installation (Optional)
 > It is recommended to install iPerf3 on a different server from your looking glass to avoid network congestion.